codeforsanjose/CFSJ-SecurityStack/README.md

 Splunk is basically a log collector.
 It's where sysadmins and security analysts can correlate system logs from web apps and hosts to identify significant events.

+Currently, Code For San Jose supports three live applications, Meal Tally, Open Disclosure, and Disaster Response with funding from Code For America.

 Splunk Community Edition does not have login features or users.
 However the workaround is to use Nginx Reverse Proxies and .htaccess.

 #### To access: